influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/administration/subscription-management.md

 InfluxDB's subscriber service creates multiple "writers" ([goroutines](https://golangbot.com/goroutines/)) which send writes to the subscription endpoint(s).

-_The number of writer goroutines is defined by the [`write-concurrency`](/influxdb/v1.6/administration/config/#write-concurrency-40) configuration.
+_The number of writer goroutines is defined by the [`write-concurrency`](/influxdb/v1.6/administration/config/#write-concurrency-40) configuration._
-If using Kapacitor, this setting also defines how many "readers" Kapacitor spins up to receive the writes._

-As writes occur in InfluxDB, each subscription writer sends the writen data to the specified subscription endpoint(s).
+As writes occur in InfluxDB, each subscription writer sends the written data to the specified subscription endpoint(s).
-Each reader handles them as they are recieved.
-However, with a high `write-concurrency` (multiple writers and readers) and a high ingest rate, nanosecond differences in writer and reader processes and the transport layer can result in writes being received out of order.
+However, with a high `write-concurrency` (multiple writers) and a high ingest rate, nanosecond differences in writer processes and the transport layer can result in writes being received out of order.

 > #### Important information about high write loads